 If necessary, create an account in the on-line submission system ScholarOne Manuscripts at https://mc.manuscriptcentral.com/tmbmc.
 Please check first if you already have an existing account which is based on your e-mail address and may have been created for you when you reviewed or authored a previous paper.

-Papers should be concisely written and be submitted in a double-column single-spaced format and cannot be longer than 30 pages including text, tables, and figures.
+Papers should be concisely written and be submitted in a double-column single-spaced format and cannot be longer than 30 pages including text, tables, and figures (or 4 pages for Letters).
 Authors are required to upload the single-spaced double-column version of the manuscript as a PDF.
 Please also submit a double-spaced single-column format as a PDF or Word file at the time of submission.
 Please include a 75- to 200-word concise yet comprehensive abstract which includes a few keywords or phrases that will help readers to find it.

 Authors are required to prepare manuscripts employing the on-line style files developed by IEEE, which include guidelines for abbreviations, mathematics, and graphics.
 All manuscripts accepted for publication will require the authors to make final submission employing these style files.
 Authors can download a LaTeX template for their submission.

 Proofread your submission, confirming that all figures and equations are visible in your uploaded document and that there are no font or graphics issues before you "SUBMIT" your manuscript.
 Once you submit your manuscript, the manuscript cannot be changed in any way.

 IEEE supports the publication of author names in the native language alongside the English versions of the names in the author list of an article.
 For more information, see "Author names in native languages" on the IEEE Author Digital Toolbox page.